 Daines Checked Out the Polls, Voted to Reopen Government -- Temporarily

 On October 16, the Senate and House voted to fund the government, but only temporarily.
-On January 15, Steve Daines and other extreme House Republicans will again threaten to shut the government down.
+Early this year, Steve Daines and other extreme House Republicans will again probably threaten to shut the government down.
 Meanwhile, the economy will just scrape by, uncertain about what's to come.

 According to Standard and Poors, the sixteen-day Republican temper-tantrum cost the economy about $24 billion.
 Its human cost is harder to measure.